Welcome! Buckle your space belts...

 Make sure you have what you need to take this class:

-a textbook, The Solar System, The Cosmic Perspective, 6th Edition by Jeffrey Bennett et. al., Addison Wesley.There are several versions of the book.
+a textbook, The Solar System, The Cosmic Perspective, 8th Edition by Jeffrey Bennett et. al., Addison Wesley.There are several versions of the book.
 Make sure you buy the version covering the solar system, not stars and galaxies.
-Also, if you have the 4th edition, 5th edition or a used copy of the 6th edition, you will need to purchase access to the textbook website directly from the publisher.
+Also, you can use the 4th edition, 5th edition, 6th edition, or 7th edition.
 Earlier editions of the textbook will not work for this class.
 Too much has changed in the chapters, questions, etc.

 an Citrus e-mail account and Internet access.